 We have recently performed our TIES (thermodynamic integration with enhanced sampling) approach to study the free energy changes caused by protein mutations, a TIES variant we call TIES-PM.
 TIES-PM calculations involve an alchemical mutation between two amino acids.
 Estrogen receptor (ER) is expressed in about 70% of breast cancers, and plays a vital role in the initiation and progression of breast cancers.
 Four residue mutations identified in sequencing study for ER are selected for the TIES-PM simulations: L384V, L387R, K529N and R548P.
 We have also performed a control study using mutations of which experimental data is available, which confirms the reliability of our TIES-PM predictions.
 The predicted binding free energies provide a clear explanation for the effects of these mutations.
-The mutations at the binding site, L384V and L387R, induce resistance to the drugs studied; the mutations L387R and R548P play an important role in the activation of the protein.
+The mutations L387R and R548P play an important role in the activation of the protein.